 The cast boasts Paolo Montalban, Allie Trimm, Michael K. Lee, Ann Sanders, George Takei, Telly Leung and Tony Award winner Lea Salonga.

+The production features choreography by Andrew Palermo ( Ace in regional productions, Kristin Chenoweth at Carnegie Hall and The Frank Loesser Songbook with New York Philharmonic) and music supervision, arrangements and orchestrations by Lynne Shankel (Broadway's Cry-Baby, Off-Broadway's Summer of '42, Vanities, Altar Boyz, Paper Mill's Once On This Island, the upcoming Bare).
 The "epic story of family, love and patriotism set during the Japanese American internment of World War II" is billed this way: "On the 60th anniversary of Pearl Harbor, a meeting with a young journalist forces World War II veteran Sam Kimura [played by Takei, in a dual role later playing a grandfather] to remember his family's relocation from their California farm to the Heart Mountain internment camp in Wyoming.
-As they struggle to adjust to their new home, Young Sam and his sister Kei [Lea Salonga] find themselves torn between loyalty to their family and allegiance to their country.
+As they struggle to adjust to their new home, Young Sam and his sister Kei [ Lea Salonga] find themselves torn between loyalty to their family and allegiance to their country.
 With its moving score, Allegiance — A New American Musical takes audiences on a journey into our nation's history through the eyes of one American family."

 According to production notes, "Takei and his family, along with 120,000 other Japanese Americans, were unjustly incarcerated behind the barbed-wire enclosures of United States internment camps at the outbreak of World War II.
 Takei spent part of his childhood at Camp Rohwer in Arkansas and at Camp Tule Lake in Northern California.
 Meeting Takei and hearing his personal story inspired Allegiance creators Jay Kuo and Lorenzo Thione to bring the story of the Japanese American internment to the stage."